 About

 Zoë Latzer is a writer and curator, currently serving as Curator and Director of Public Programs at the Institute of Contemporary Art San José.
-After five years at the ICA, she has made a profound impact on the institution through transformative exhibitions, publications, public programs, outreach initiatives, and the integration of technology into audience engagement.
-Her practice centers on immersive, multi-sensory exhibitions that explore technology, new media, and speculative, research-driven world-building.
+After five years at the ICA, she has worked across exhibitions, publications, public programs, outreach initiatives, and the integration of technology into audience engagement.
+Her practice centers on immersive, multi-sensory exhibitions that explore technology, mythology, and speculative, research-driven world-building.
 Latzer prioritizes collaborative care, supporting artists whose work engages archives, material experimentation, and cross-disciplinary research.

 Upcoming Projects